 Badly organized resource management carries risks like:

-- Poor team performance
+- Poor team performance caused by schedule conflicts

 - Reduced team morale